Academic Paper Scraper avatar

 Cost

-This actor uses pay-per-event (PPE) pricing.
-You pay only for the results you get.
+This actor uses pay-per-event (PPE) pricing — you pay only for results you get.

-• No proxy costs -- API-based, no browser needed
+• No proxy costs — API-based, no browser, no residential proxies needed

 MCP Integration

-This actor works as an MCP tool through Apify's hosted MCP server.
-No custom server needed.
+This actor works as an MCP tool via Apify's hosted MCP server.
+AI agents can query academic literature directly — no custom server setup required.

 • Endpoint: https://mcp.apify.com?tools=labrat011/academic-paper-scraper